Perimenopause anxiety: why it hits now and what actually helps

 What does perimenopause anxiety feel like?

-Common patterns: a low-grade humming dread that has no obvious cause, sudden 3 a.m. wakings with a racing heart, first-time panic attacks in your 40s, disproportionate reactions to small stressors, and a physical, chest-tight quality that can be mistaken for cardiac symptoms.
+Common patterns: a low-grade humming dread that has no obvious cause, sudden night-time wakings with a racing heart, first-time panic attacks in your 40s, disproportionate reactions to small stressors, and a physical, chest-tight quality that can be mistaken for cardiac symptoms.
 It often clusters with hot flashes, insomnia, and mood swings.

 Why is my anxiety worse before my period in perimenopause?